fredgibbs/fredgibbs.github.io/courses/food-diet-health/index.md

 ## Work Requirements and Grading

-* Simply showing up to class counts for very little; **I expect that you'll attend most classes and actively participate in all activities.** If you want a course where you can passively attend lectures and occasionally regurgitate information, this course is not for you.
+* Active and engaged participation Simply showing up to class counts for very little; **I expect that you'll attend most classes and actively participate in all activities.** If you want a course where you can passively attend lectures and occasionally regurgitate information, this course is not for you.
 (30%)

+* You cannot make up missed classes and I will not summarize them for you via email.
+Please DO NOT email me asking what you missed or how to make it up (feel free to ask your class colleagues for notes).
+Medical emergencies beyond your control are the one exception to the attendance policy, and you should let me know about these ASAP.

+* I consider it extremely rude and disruptive to walk into class late, and it greatly aggravates me.
+Everyone makes mistakes, and I undertstand you might be (barely) late once or twice.
+Repeatedly being late, regardless of the reasons, will negatively impact your grade by a third to full letter grade.

 * You will produce 3 400-word reviews/critiques of some "publication" pertaining to food, health, and diet.
 These can be articles from a website, newspaper or magazine, a movie, science research article, historical scholarship, or whatever you like.
 Feel free to find these via Google, or UNM Library databases or whatever (you'll have more fun with Google).
 These assignments will show that you're able to apply the course discussion and activities in the real world (so to speak).
 If you are not pleased with your grade, you can revise and resubmit them within 1 week.
 (30% total; 10% each)

 * Contribution to a collaborative digital resource on the history of fad diets.
 Check out [this terrible summary](http://www.latimes.com/health/la-he-diet-timeline-20150228-story.html), which is typical of fad diet histories.
 We will divide into small groups, and each will tackle a particular diet, looking more in depth how it was orginally conceived, promoted, researched, and so on, with the goal of providing historical context for that diet.
 We'll plan this out more in class; several class sessions will be devoted to reviewing and critiquing each other's work.
 Each group will contribute ~750 word "essay" to the website.
 (20%)

-* Your final "exam" is a 1000 word review essay that answers the question: "What is the relationship between diet and health."
+* Your final "exam" is a 1000 word review essay that answers the question: "What is the relationship between food, diet, and health?"
 There is no right answer, obviously.
 The point is to show off the ways of thinking about diet and health that you've learned in the course, particularly with respect to the Student Learning Outcomes above.
 (20%)

 ## Required Texts